Getting Started#

 Make sure to add the --debug flag to your experiments as a sanity check that your implementation works.

 Resume functionality: If your training job fails due to any reason, you can re-launch your job with the additional --resume flag to resume training from the last saved epoch.
-This will resume training from the last.pth checkpoint in your output directory.
+This will resume training from the last.pth checkpoint in your output directory for the most recent training run.
 Some points to note:

 1. While fine-tuning from a specified checkpoint (in config.experiment.ckpt_path) would load model weights from the checkpoint, resume functionality also loads the optimizer state.